 Valerie Watts took up post as Chief Executive of the Health and Social Care Board in July 2014.
 Mrs Watts has over 30 years' public sector experience, beginning her career at the Royal Victoria Hospital where she oversaw competitive tendering for ancillary support services, and having worked in local government since 1989.
 Most recently, Mrs Watts was Chief Executive of Aberdeen City Council (2011- 2014) and formerly Town Clerk and Chief Executive of Derry City Council (2009-2011) where she was instrumental in securing the UK City of Culture for 2013 and developing a strategic economic masterplan for the North West.

 Mr Gilmore lives in Co Down and is a Public Sector Advisor and former Local Authority Chief Executive.
 He is a Non-Executive Director of the Health and Social Care Board since April 2009 and was previously a lay member of the Southern Local Commissioning Group (Health and Social Services).
-He was formerly a Director in a Local Strategy Partnership, a Governor in a Further and Higher Education Institute, a Commissioner in the Local Government Staff Commission and an Independent Board Member in the Department for Infrastructure.
+He was formerly a Director in a Local Enterprise Agency, a Governor in a Further and Higher Education Institute, a Commissioner in the Local Government Staff Commission and an Independent Board Member in the Department for Infrastructure.

 Mr Leach lives in North Down and has been a Non-Executive Director of the Health and Social Care Board since 2009.
 He is a former senior civil servant and was Chair of the Northern Ireland Criminal Justice Board from 2000 to 2009.
 He was a Parole Commissioner for Northern Ireland from 2009 to 2015 and is currently a Commissioner with the Criminal Cases Review Commission.

 Mrs Lowry has 30 years’ experience working in both the private and public sector throughout her career.
 She has held several public appointments in a variety of areas, including Independent Board Member with the Department of Culture, Arts and Leisure; Deputy Chair of the Health and Safety Executive and was a member of the Office of the First Minister and Deputy First Minister (OFMDFM) Audit Committee and an Independent Assessor for Public Appointments.